NateEag/next-vcs/readme.md

 ## VCS UIs To Check Out

+[jj](https://github.com/martinvonz/jj) looks like a really solid piece of work in terms of making git more usable and learnable.
+I might just give it a try as my daily driver, since it seems like a significant improvement on git in many ways but appears to be backwards-compatible.

 [bit](https://github.com/chriswalz/bit) is a nifty-looking layer on top of git.
 I can't imagine it's as good as [magit](https://magit.vc/) (which is my daily driver), but it looks like it has some cool ideas.